Medal-Worthy Media Transfer

 There’s no question that the Olympics in PyeongChang set world records — from the youngest snowboarding gold medalist, American Chloe Kim, to the highest-ever score in women’s figure skating, Russian Alina Zagitova.

 latakoo set its own Olympic records for the amount of media transferred, shared and downloaded during the Olympic games.
 Here are a few lessons we learned along the way to our personal best.

 South Korea is celebrating the country’s best showing in a Winter Olympics, but they have long boasted a blazing-fast Internet infrastructure.
 (South Korea is #1 in the world for Internet speeds.)
 That, plus latakoo servers strategically positioned in South Korea, made for smooth and fast transfers for crews covering the Winter games.

 latakoo’s addition of UDP transfer technology made the most of these fast Internet connections.
 And, with latakoo’s machine learning technology, the latest Flight application recommends the fastest way to send video to the cloud.

 Norway topped the medal count with a total of 39, and also won the most gold at a single Winter Olympics.
 Teams build on each other’s success.
 That was true for many latakoo clients who sent teams to cover the Olympic games.

 More than 1600 files were uploaded from sites around PyeongChang to latakoo.
 In total, those files accounted for more than 1 terabyte (1TB) of data.
 Every day of the games, as many as 124 videos were sent for broadcast.

-On average, each of these uploads were downloaded three times and streamed nine times, showing the power of sharing resources among latakoo users and station groups.
+On average, each of these uploads were downloaded an average of eight times and streamed an average of nine times, showing the power of sharing resources among latakoo users and station groups.
 Some files were downloaded up to 75 times each!

 latakoo’s cloud sharing platform, Pilot, allows groups of users to easily share content across station groups and affiliated teams.